scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 within an established task and data processing pipeline as defined by our framework.
-In version 1.0 of vak, we have introduced abstractions that make it easier for researchers to work with the built-in models and with models they declare in code outside of the library, e.g. in a script or notebook.
+In version 1.0 of vak, we have introduced abstractions that make it easier for researchers to work with the built-in models and with models they declare in code outside of the library, e.g., in a script or notebook.
 At a high level, we achieved this by adopting the Lightning library as a backend.
 By sub-classing the core ``lightning.LightningModule`` class, we provide users with per-model implementations of methods for training, validation,